nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 * Directory listing may be useful if we desire to display files of a particular folder in a server like generated reports, images etc.

 ## Basic server
-The following python server acts as a flask server that runs on port 50100 and localhost
+The following python server acts as a flask server that runs on port 50100
 ```py
 from flask import Flask